therne/importer/README.md

-# importer
+# node-importer

-A node.js module that helps you to import all modules in a given directory.
+A node.js library that helps you to import (require) all sources in a given directory.

 ```
 npm install --save node-importer
 ```

 ### importer (options, handler)
-_Synchronously_ retrieves all modules in a given directory and calls handler.
+_Synchronously_ imports all sources in a given directory and calls handler.

 * `options` (object || string): Import options. (or module directory path)
 * `handler` (function): is called when import each module.

 Option    | Description                             | Default
 -------   | --------------------------------------- | ---------
-path      | Directory to import modules             | -
+path      | Directory to import sources             | -
 recursive | Boolean value indicating recursive mode | false

 * Example usage: